"""

 -----

-OSC is a supervised preprocessing method: it removes components from `X`
+OSC is a supervised preprocessing method: the target used during

-- `wold` and `sjoblom` use iterative updates and may emit
+The ``wold`` and ``sjoblom`` variants use iterative updates and may

-In practice, a small number of components is usually preferred.
-Removing too
+In practice, a small number of components is usually sufficient.

 See Also